ohait/parse-rec-descent-go/README.md

   g.Add("num", `/\d+/`)
 ```

-While slightly more complicated, it avoids completely backtracking, and the left side is always parsed only once.
+While slightly more complicated, it avoids backtracking, since `num` is only parsed at the start, and must succeed.

+If so, then `div_` alternatives are checked, where either there is a `/` or there isn't.

+One of the side effects of this approach is that it associate to the right instead of the left, and for this we need Actions.

 ### Action